Create a PDP-8 OS8 RK05 system disk from RX01 floppies with SIMH (and get text files in and out of the PDP-8)

 Gname is the group name of the handler, for example, the

-Pname is the permanent name by which the device iscurrently known to
+Pname is the permanent name by which the device is

 BUILD.
 TC08 DECtape thus has the group name

-Other examples are to include a handler for the paper tape reader and punchdevice
+Other examples are to include a handler for the paper tape reader and punch

-DSK allows you to specify the name of the device that will become the defaultstorage device of OS/8.
-Since we want to use the RK05 disk, we should tell thesystem that:
+DSK allows you to specify the name of the device that will become the default

 SYSTEM and BOOTSTRAP